cx16forum/sdcard/README.md

 ## Submissions

-We may ask you for permission to include your software in this collecton.
+We may ask you for permission to include your software in the collection.
 If you accept, you will be granting us the right to distribute your software on the same terms as listed above.
 You will still own your full Copyright, with all other rights reserved by you.

-We are not currently accepting open submissions.
 To be considered for inclusion, programs should be uploaded to the [Commander X16 forum](https://cx16forum.com) and meet the technical requirements listed below.

 In addition, programs should demonstrate one or more of the X16's features in a useful, entertaining, or interesting way.